 Delivery Method:Face-to-face via Lectures, Seminars and Tutorials

-On successful completion of the entry level year you will receive a FdE; on successful completion of a further two year course, you will receive the Health and Social Care FdA.
-This course is validated by the University of Central Lancashire.
+On successful completion of the entry level year you will receive a transcript from University of Central Lancashire.

 Applied Anatomy and Physiology

-You’ll study the anatomy and physiology of the body.
-You’ll learn how this may be affected by illness, disease or injury and how to apply these key principles.
+You’ll study the anatomy and physiology of the body, learn how this may be affected by illness, disease or injury and how to apply these key principles.

 This module aims to introduce you to the principles of academic writing and studying to prepare you for your academic career.